 Yes.
 The position of your bite does not necessarily impact whether or not you qualify for dental implants.
 However, we will typically recommend that you consider solutions to address this issue.
 By first aligning your jaw, you can correct both the appearance and functionality of your smile.

-Check out what others are saying about our Dental Implants support services on Yelp: Am I a Candidate for Dental Implants New York.
+Check out what others are saying about our Dental Implants support services on Yelp: Am I a Candidate for Dental Implants New York

 Are implants the right solution for missing teeth?

 Absolutely.
 Dental implants were designed to replace missing teeth.
 Whether you have lost one or several teeth due to age, infection, decay, or damage, we can replace them with durable dental implants.
 Dental implants are the only solution that replaces both your missing root and tooth.
 We will secure a titanium post to your jawbone and, through the process of osseointegration, the jaw will provide the same level of stability to your replacement tooth that it did to your natural one.
 Patients appreciate how durable this solution is and how it allows them to maintain an active lifestyle while eating all their favorite foods.
-If you are simultaneously evaluating dentures or a dental bridge, consider how dental implants can positively impact your lifestyle and then call 212-548-3261 to schedule an appointment with Corey Brick, DDS.
+If you are simultaneously evaluating dentures or a dental bridge, consider how dental implants can positively impact your lifestyle and then call 212-548-3261 to schedule an appointment with New York Dental Office.

 Can I get implants if I have gum disease?

 For your health, no. It is much better to wait until you go through the necessary treatment to eliminate the gum disease.
 Healthy gums are critical for this procedure since we need to cut into the gums to place the metal implant.
 Any existing infection can decrease the success rate of the procedure and extend your recovery process.
 When you visit our New York dental office, we will let you know if we discover any signs of gum disease and present you with a treatment plan to address it.

 Am I a candidate for dental implants if I have cavities?